Kürtőskalács – The oldest (and sweetest) pastry in Hungary

 What is chimney cake (kürtőskalács)?

-Chimney cake, kürtőskalács, is a tunnel-shaped Transylvanian pastry made of sweet dough.
+Kurtos kalacs chimney cake is a sweet a tunnel-shaped Transylvanian pastry made of dough.
 Wrapped around a wooden spool, it’s baked slowly over charcoal until the coating becomes golden-brown with the sugar on top caramelized.
 Traditionally, it’s topped with cinnamon, vanilla, cocoa, or walnuts sprinkles, but nowadays there are other sweet and salty variants, too.

 Is chimney cake a Hungarian specialty?